 Online education is a big business.
 Market experts estimate that by 2025, online learning will be a $319 billion industry.
-Most people are familiar with online degree programs offered by traditional schools, as well as online universities.
+Most people are familiar with online degree programs offered by traditional schools, online universities, or online services like iTalki, who offer one-on-one tuitions to learn a language online.
 As the online education industry continues to expand, we are now seeing the growth of online learning platforms.
 These platforms offer MOOCs (Massive Open Online Courses).
 These are individual courses open to anyone over the world.
 MOOCs are an excellent option for individuals, who want to sharpen their skills, learn a new skill, or obtain additional training, but are not necessarily interested in a 2- or 4-year degree program.

 Online learning platforms vary.
 It may take some research to decide which one is truly the best fit for someone.
 Two of the most popular and well known online learning platforms are Coursera and Udemy.